How to Rewrite a Sentence: 7 Easy Ways to Enhance Readability

 Focus on direct verbs and clear subject-action-object structures, which enhance readability and comprehension without sacrificing accuracy.

-For instance, in technical documents, complexity often arises from nested phrases or technical jargon.
+For instance, in technical documents, complexity often arises from nested phrases or jargon.

 7. Rewriting to Avoid Passive Voice